 At ReachLocal, reviews are an important part of what we know impacts a small business and their online marketing efforts.
-As consumers have grown more accustomed to using the internet to research their purchasing decisions, reviews have become an increasingly critical factor in the local consumer buying journey.
+As consumers have grown more accustomed to using the internet to research their purchasing decisions, reviews for local businesses have become an increasingly critical factor in the local consumer buying journey.

 1) 74% say positive reviews increase their trust in a local business.